scrabbletank/farhome-rules/rulesdoc.md

 A shell of fire surrounds your body.
 For the duration you add 1 superior defense die to your defense rolls against ranged attacks, incinerating the projectile on success.
 When a creature adjacent to you makes a melee attack against you, they must make a dexterity save against your spellcasting.
 On fail, they take 2 wound die in fire damage, or 2 wounds on a critical.
 The damage from Fire Shell happens before the attack lands, if the creature is killed their attack deals no damage.

-Add a proficient die for every level above 4th.
+Add an enhanced die for every level above 4th.

 ___
 #### Ice Lance